Life Events - Retiring from the University of Michigan:

 Library Privileges

 Retirees can have borrowing privileges at the U-M libraries.
-To register, take your U-M Retiree ID card to:
+There may be a cost associated with these privileges.
+View the library web page for more information, or take your U-M Retiree ID card to:

 Circulation Services